theElandor/BracketPrediction/README.md

 + The data_root, which is the absolute path of the data folder.
   For each sample, the data loader expects:
   1) The stl file of the single tooth, named STEM_lower/upper_ID_FDI_FDI, for example STEM_upper_10_FDI_22.stl.
   2) The JSON file containing the landmarks.
 An example is available [here](assets/example_landmarks.json).
 In our dataset, landmark coordinates are already normalized (after centering and scaling).
-We additionally provide two values—**translation** and **scaling**—which allow you to convert the landmarks back to the original coordinate space (e.g., for plotting or error evaluation in millimeters).
+We additionally provide two values(**translation** and **scaling**) which allow you to convert the landmarks back to the original coordinate space (e.g., for plotting or error evaluation in millimeters).
   3) If you want to train the **heatmap** based model, you also need the softlabels.
 They are .npy files with the same dimensionality as the input mesh (same number of vertices).

 The standard directory structure is the following: